-The library’s collection comprises approximately 140,000 items including books, journals, exhibition catalogues, dissertations and visual media.
-Our collection subject scope encompasses the history of the visual arts with a particular focus on modern and contemporary artists and movements, art of the Asia-Pacific region, and Australian indigenous art.
+The library’s collection comprises approximately 50,000 monographs (including books, exhibition catalogues and dissertations), 3,000 DVDs and Blu-rays, 400 journal titles and a legacy collection of 40,000 high resolution digital images.
+The collection subject scope encompasses the history of the visual arts with a particular focus on modern and contemporary artists and movements, art of the Asia-Pacific region, and Australian indigenous art.
 The collection includes works on semiotics, philosophy, cultural studies, museum and gallery curation, architecture, literature, photography and cinema.

-The library also holds part of the personal archives of Emeritus Professor Bernard Smith, and the archives of the Sherman Gallery.
+The library also holds some of the personal archives of Emeritus Professor Bernard Smith, Emerita Professor Virginia Spate and the artist file archives of the Sherman Galleries.

 Allen, Jack & Cottier architects designed the library space as a synthesis of modernist and humanist ideals.
 Large windows and high ceilings in the main reading area create a light and airy environment with a vista over the tennis courts and playing fields of The Square.